smaameri/youtube-chatbot/README.md

 LangChain to download the YouTube video transcripts, store them in a vector store, and send requests to the OpenAI GPT3 LLM so you can ask questions about the video.

-A detailed guide to using the scripts is on Medium over here: https://medium.com/@ssmaameri/youtube-chatbot-using-langchain-and-openai-f8faa8f34929
+A detailed guide to using the scripts is on Medium over [here](https://medium.com/@ssmaameri/youtube-chatbot-using-langchain-and-openai-f8faa8f34929)

 There are 2 scripts.
 A very basic one, to get you up and running fast, and a more complex ones, that sets up a chat window in the terminal, creating a chatbot style interaction.